adaprile/Gravity-Forms-WP-Comment-Blacklist/README.md

 # Gravity Forms Blacklist

 This filter was created to help combat SPAM for the WP Gravity Forms Plugin.
-It will use the WordPress Comment Blacklist to validate the fields in a Gravity Form.
+It will use the WordPress Disallowed Comment Keys to validate the fields in a Gravity Form.
 If a field value contains any of the words in the blacklist, validation will fail and the form will not be submitted.

 ## How to Use

 * Add the filter to your WordPress theme's 'functions.php' file.

-* In your WordPress dashboard go to 'Settings > Discussion > Comment Blacklist'.
+* In your WordPress dashboard go to 'Settings > Discussion > Disallowed Comment Keys' (formerly known as 'Comment Blacklist' and 'Comment Blocklist' in WP versions < 5.5>).
 Add the words you would like blacklisted, one per line.
 Or you can use the list I provided in this repository

 * That's all!
 Now when a field value contains a match to any of the lines in the blacklist, the form submission will fail.